t-nguyen0/vital-sign-estimation/README.md

 # vital-sign-estimation
-This is an implementation of a non-contact imaging system based on Aubakir et al.'s paper on vital sign monitoring using Eulerian Video Magnification algorithms, where heart rate could be extracted.
+This reposition is an implementation of a non-contact imaging system based on Aubakir et al.'s paper on vital sign monitoring using Eulerian Video Magnification algorithms, where heart rate can be extracted from input RGB videos.
+This was my part from a group final project for my Computational Photography class at Rice University where we explored the applications of video magnification algorithms.